Surgical Treatment of Dizziness

-After any ear surgery, ask your physician when you can return to work or driving.
-This varies from days to weeks based on the severity of your dizziness/imbalance, your job, and the type of surgery you had.
+Ask your surgeon when you can return to work or driving after surgery.
+This varies from days to weeks based on the severity of your dizziness/imbalance, your job and the type of surgery.

-Stuffiness can also occur with any ear operation.
-This will usually improve slowly as your body absorbs the healing fluids.
+Muffled hearing ("stuffiness") can follow ear surgery.
+It usually improves slowly as your body absorbs the healing fluids.

-Ask your physician if vestibular rehabilitation or occupational therapy may help you return to daily activities, work, or sports and leisure activities.
+Ask your surgeon if vestibular rehabilitation or occupational therapy may help you return to daily activities, work, or sports and leisure activities.